JohnValanidas/OtterBot/Readme.md

-# Otter Bot ~ An Auqatic pal for your discord server!
+# Otter Bot ~ An Aquatic pal for your discord server!

 add some kind of iteligible description